TristinRohr/Find-My-Brewey/README.md

 2. **Explore Brewery Details:**
    - Click on a brewery name to view more details.
-   - Explore the brewery's //add which details are being generated
+   - Explore the brewery's name, city, address, and link to their website.
 3. **Favorite:**
    - Add breweries to your favorites so you can plan ahead.